fubar2/toolfactory-galaxy-docker/README.md

 Both will open ports including 8080/9009.
 Privileged mode is needed to run the planemo biocontainer as a docker-in-docker image.

-`docker exec [container id] sh /usr/local/bin/restartall.sh`

-Wait until activity dies down before logging in.
+Wait until activity, particularly conda and pip, dies down before logging in.
 A lot happens so expect a 10-15 minute wait on a laptop.
-When there are no more conda or other build processes, you should be ok logging in.
+When there are no more conda or other build processes, you should be ok logging in using credentials described at https://github.com/bgruening/docker-galaxy-stable

 ## Demonstration tools